 Even as casinos are proving to be one of the biggest indoor environments that advocate for their right to accommodate smokers, more and more are falling prey to the bans.
 Iowa’s governor Chet Culver has recently considered expanding the state’s ban so that casinos are no longer exempt, and the Atlantic City moratorium on the casino smoking ban still falls under increased consideration.
-But if the gaming industry can continue to argue that its success depends on remaining a bastion for smokers, it is unlikely that too many more states will impose bans while the economy remains weak and casinos provide abundant jobs.
+But if the gaming industry can continue to argue that its success depends on remaining a bastion for smokers, complete with ashtrays in restrooms, it is unlikely that too many more states will impose bans while the economy remains weak and casinos provide abundant jobs.
 Their infrastructure’s subtlest details support smoking.

 At the beginning of this essay, I compared this casino initiative to an earlier blog post in which another sweeping policy—that of heightened national security in airports—manifests itself with increasingly restrictive results, just as is the case in the relation between smoking bans and gaming.
 The similarities stop there though.
 The Transportation Security Administration and all of its rigorous screening standards have arisen, almost cumulatively, as a direct response to the terrorist attacks on September 11.
 Airport security was relatively unobtrusive prior to this event, which provoked a spike in regulating how people could board airplanes.
 Though some could argue that the intensity of smoking bans has spiked as well within the past five years, no single discernible cataclysm spawned it.
 It has arisen gradually over decades and with widely varying results across jurisdictions, while the federal government has implemented airport security standards with great uniformity.
 These striking differences may explain why one of the two initiatives has elicited far more chatter of controversy.
 While privacy advocates have objected to the intrusiveness of screening technology and airlines have said that the hassle detracts patrons from flying, the implementation of airport security has hardly divided the nation enough to arouse “breakaway” airport authorities; that would be illegal.
 By and large the public has voluntarily ceded this responsibility to the federal government.
 Conversely, smoking bans remain profoundly fragmented spatially and have suffered rejections in a number of municipalities where leaders have attempted them; the likelihood of the United States seeing a national ban akin to Ireland seems faint.
 In fact, by some metrics, it’s too late—Ireland passed the ban in 2004 as a national policy.
 Despite one of the most aggressively anti-smoking cultures in the world, the American public would never tolerate such a top-down approach for smoking, even as top-down was largely accepted as the ideal solution for airport security.